microsoft/WhatTheHack/012-InfraAsCode-Terraform/Student/Challenge-04.md

 ## Success Criteria

-* Keyvault created
+* Azure Key Vault is created
-* Secret stored in the keyvault
+* Secret stored in the Key Vault

 ## Suggested reading: